Strollers recalled after child’s fingertip amputated

-The Consumer Product Safety Commission said the recall involves all UPPAbaby all-terrain RIDGE jogging strollers.
+The Consumer Product Safety Commission said the recall involves all UPPAbaby all-terrain RIDGE jogging strollers, WXIN reports.
 The recall was initiated after the company got a report of a child’s fingertip being amputated.
 The child was not in the stroller while it was in use.

 The company discovered that the stroller’s rear disc brakes have openings that can cause amputation or laceration if a non-occupant child’s fingertip gets caught in the openings while the stroller is in use.
 To remedy this, the company is providing free replacement brake discs for both wheels.